Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Language Dump.md

 	20. -enfen → adj.
 	21. Dekeer- → (Iresonant)
 ## Additional rules/focuses
-- Plants specifically in and around the heartlands, have several categories based around their conductivity for magic.
 - Sentence structure
 	- Verb-Subject-Object-Question Indicator
 		- Are we watching a movie? → Watching - a movie - we - are?